 Some factors that can affect your final costs can include 1) significant wealth to distribute 2) no agreement on child custody or 3) an attempt to get alimony from your spouse.

 What next?
-Fill Out this Form for a Free Consult.
+Fill Out this Form for a Free consultation.